vi-t-huynh/aznbb/README.md

 ## ⚠️ Disclaimer

--   **Not a Real Store:** Plantify is a demo application for educational purposes and does not represent a functioning eCommerce store.
-Transactions and inventory management are not real.
+Plantify is a demo application for educational and portfolio purposes.
+It does not represent a real eCommerce store.

-**Note**: If you do not have an API key, some features may not work as intended.
-Some functionality requires user to create a `.env` file with the necessary api key.
+## 📅 Last Updated

-**REAMME.md Last Updated**: 09/21/2024
+September 25, 2024